emqx/cloud-docs/en_US/create/byoc.md

    - `--accessKey`: Enter your access key ID for your AWS IAM user.
    - `--secretKey`: Enter your access key secret for your AWS IAM user.
    - `--domain`: Enter the domain name (like your.domain.com) of the MQTT service in the deployment through which subsequent clients will access the MQTT service.
-   - `--sslCertPath`: Specify the absolute path where the TLS/SSL certificate is located.
-Only CA-signed certificates are supported.
-For SSL certificate format requirements, refer to [Configure TLS/SSL](../deployments/byoc_ssl.md).
+   - `--sslCertPath`: Specify the absolute path where the TLS/SSL certificate is located, supporting only **CA-signed certificates**.
+For SSL certificate format requirements, refer to [TLS/SSL Configuration for BYOC Plan](../deployments/byoc_ssl.md).
 Note: BYOC provides custom one-way TLS/SSL authentication.
-   - `--emqxLicPath`: Enter the absolute path where the EMQX BYOC license file is located.
+   - `--sslKeyPath`: Specify the absolute path where the TLS/SSL certificate key is located, supporting only **CA-signed certificates**.
+For requirements on the format of the SSL certificate key, refer to [TLS/SSL Configuration for BYOC Plan](../deployments/byoc_ssl.md).

    Do not modify the following three values that are automatically filled in when the deployment guide is generated in the console.